A few fragments of something found

 Treasure Hill Artist Village, Taipei (Taiwan), 2024

-The installation remained in movement throughout the exhibition as the unfired clay moulds appearance changed during the air-drying process and gradually disintegrated under the feet of the exhibition visitors.
+The installation remained in motion throughout the exhibition as the unfired clay moulds' appearance changed during the air-drying process and gradually disintegrated under the feet of the exhibition visitors.

-Following the culmination of the show, the clay pieces exhibited were given to local artists to be re-constituted and be used in the production of new art objects in multiple forms.
+Following the show, the clay pieces exhibited were given to local artists to reconstitute and use to create new art objects in multiple forms.